Need to talk? Call 1800 882 436.

 • a looseness of the vaginal or pelvic floor muscle

-Can physical birth injury impact me emotionally?
+Can physical birth injury affect me emotionally?

-There are many resources and professionals who can support your treatment and recovery from both physical birth injury and emotional birth trauma.
+There are many resources and professionals who can support your treatment and recovery from both physical birth injury and birth trauma.

 What are risk factors for birth injury?